swiftlang/swift-evolution/proposals/0391-package-registry-publish.md

 It does not, however, define any requirements or server-client API contract on the metadata contents.
 We would like to change that by proposing the following:
   - Package release metadata will continue to be sent as a JSON object.
-  - Package release metadata must be sent as part of the "create a package release" request and adhere to the [schema](#package-release-metadata-standards).
+  - Package release metadata must adhere to the [schema](#package-release-metadata-standards).
-  - Package release metadata may be included in the "create a package release" request in one of these ways, depending on registry server support:
-    + A multipart section named `metadata` in the request body.
+  - Package release metadata will continue to be included in the "create a package release" request as a multipart section named `metadata` in the request body.
-    + A file named `package-metadata.json` **inside** the source archive being published.
   - Registry server may allow and/or populate additional metadata by expanding the schema, but it must not alter any of the predefined properties.
+  - Registry server may make any properties in the schema and additional metadata it defines required.
+Registry server may fail the "create a package release" request if any required metadata is missing.
+  - Client cannot change how registry server handles package release metadata.
+In other words, client will no longer be able to instruct registry server not to populate metadata by sending an empty JSON object `{}`.
   - Registry server will continue to include metadata in the "fetch information about a package release" response.

 #### Package release metadata standards